polkadot-js/extension/README.md

 * `///password` provides an additional (optional) encryption.

 ### I want to send funds directly from the extension.
 The extension is not meant to be a full wallet replacement.
-It tries to focus on account management and making it as smooth as possible - and then makes these accounts to any dapp that can perform transfers, allow you to vote on democracy proposals and/or participate in any feature available on Polkadot and Substrate.
+It tries to focus on pure account management while making this as smooth as possible.
+The extension simply makes the stored/imported accounts available to any dApp that can perform transfers, allow you to vote on democracy proposals and/or participate in any feature available on Polkadot and Substrate.
 We really aim to keep this singular account-only focus, leaving the hard-work of understanding chains and their intricacies over to over to wallets such as [polkadot-js/apps](https://polkadot.js.org/apps/).

 ### My addresses display differently on the extension vs a dapp.
 Unlike a dapp, the extension itself does not connect to a network.
 The addresses are formatted with a network-specific prefix, which on a dapp, is retrieved upon connection from the chain properties.
 Underlying the public keys can be the same, but based on the address formatting the display could be different.
 This does not affect operation at all.
 You can choose which format to display the addresses in your extension via the "Options" screen.